Malik-Talha/Geo-News-News-Reader/readme.md

 # Geo News, the news reader
-This console based news reader scrapes news headings from [Geo News](https://www.geo.tv/) (in Englnsh) and reads.
+This console based news reader scrapes news headings from [Geo News](https://www.geo.tv/) (in English) and reads.

 ## External Modules used (names)
 requests